 The IRI-POI and IRI-TF present in the AAnF are provisioned over LI_X1 by the LIPF using the X1 protocol as described in clause 5.2.2.

 The IRI-POI and IRI-TF in the AAnF shall support the following target identifier formats:

 - SUPI, given in either SUPIIMSI or SUPINAI formats as defined in ETSI TS 103 120 [6] clause C.2.

-Table 7.9.1.2.2-1 shows the minimum details of the LI_X1 ActivateTask message used for provisioning the IRI-POI and IRI-TF in the AAnF.